Lake of the Woods massacre: Massacre

 On June 6, Jean-Baptiste de La Vérendrye's party paused its crossing of Lake of the Woods to set up camp for breakfast on a sandy island, possibly Massacre Island.
 At the same time, the Sioux war party, alerted to the Frenchmen's position, possibly by smoke from a French fire, approached the island from the other side and moved towards the explorers through the underbrush, taking the French by surprise and killing them all.
 A later account states that some of the Frenchmen attempted to swim to safety and were drowned.
 The explorers were scalped and mutilated, with their decapitated bodies arranged in a circle, while their heads were wrapped in beaver skins.
 Jean-Baptiste's back was sliced with knives and a stake plunged into his side.
 The bodies of the explorers were found on June 24 by a French search party.
 The bodies were then taken to Fort Saint-Charles and buried in its chapel.

+Aftermath

+The killing of Jean-Baptiste de La Vérendrye would result in the French blaming the Dakota, with Pierre Gaultier de La Vérendrye declaring declaring "Rub these people out, and wipe them off the face of the Earth!"
+The Dakota were allies with the Ojibwe, and following French hostilities with the Dakota, and Ojibwe's alliance with the Dakota collapsed, resulting in the Dakota-Ojibwe War.